swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

  => => naming to ghcr.io/username/a-guide-to-mlops/github-runner:latest                                            0.0s
 ```

-Push the docker image to the GitHub Container Registry:
+Push the Docker image to the GitHub Container Registry:

 ??? warning "Using uppercase letters in your username or repository name?
 Read this!"